 Two of them, however, were huddled at the center.

 Olara and Lendra paused, sensing the malice shiver in the air around them.

 On all the previous occasions Olara had tried to remove children from the Nightmare, the affliction had been a thing recently begun.
 A few days old at most.
-This one had been festering for months.
+This one felt as if it had been festering for months.
 Somehow, despite their madness, these children had successfully hunted for food and kept their bodies alive.
 She caught glimpses in the mindstream of them spearing fish with their knuckle horns and eating them alive.

 They’d used spears also.
 They’d made weapons.

 Chants and laughter rose from below, and the beating of drums.
 Drums.
 The skins were made of--no, she’d not think about that.
 More laughter, almost a barking, nearly a death wail in its inhuman shrillness.

 Olara crouched, drew the Sword of Kodranka, and activated it.
 The weapon hummed softly in the darkness with the power of the Fenenk.
 Those below would never hear it over the din.
 She wished they could though.
 Maybe they’d fear it--if they could fear anything.